UPDATED 4/17/2018 with new data

 Finally, here’s a quick test.

-Whereever you are right now, open a browser on your iPad to your website.
-Record how long it takes you to find product details on 3 of your products and email them to me at email@example.com in a single email.
+Where ever you are right now, open a browser on your phone to your website.
+Record how long it takes you to find product details on 3 of your products and email the links of all 3 to me at firstname.lastname@example.org in a single email.
 Go ahead and try it.
 I’ll respond in an instant.